 Through Hadley’s uncomplicated perspective, we can see the beauty of the twenties.
 We see Paris as a place of artistic inspiration, a place of glittering people and intoxicatingly fast-paced life.
 We can also see the emotional scars left behind by the war: rather than ignoring the effect of the war in order to create the perfect tale, McLain acknowledges the emotional scars that many bear as a result of WWI.

 We can see the frenzy of the Parisian nights, we can taste the absinthe and champagne as the reckless expatriate attitude prevails, feel the artistic power of so many significant figures of that era.
 Through emotionally investing the reader in the characters, McLain succeeds in making us cheer for Hadley and Hemingway, even as we know that history tells us their marriage is doomed.
 It is a testament to McLain’s rich characterisation that we can both sympathise with and understand Hadley’s unwavering compassion and support of Hemingway, even as he slowly begins to unravel the threads of their marriage.
 Throughout it all, one can’t ever quite bring oneself to truly hate Hemingway for his infidelity, for his weakness that he covers with the excuse of artistry, for his inherent selfishness.
 Hemingway becomes a tragic figure, someone who garners pity for his blindness when it comes to realising what a good thing he had in Hadley.

 McLain’s novel gives us insight into the world of the twenties.
 We travel with Hadley along her journey of discovering her position of wife, lover, mother, muse and “Paris wife”.
 The novel successfully allows us to travel backwards in time to the enchantingly fascinating world of Paris in the twenties.

-The Paris Wife will be released on 1st May 2012.
+The Paris Wife is published by Virago on 1st May 2012.